Board work and committees

-The Board is responsible for corporate governance and the appropriate conduct of ordinary activities pursuant to the Limited Liability Companies Act and other regulations.
-The board holds the general authority in company-related issues, unless other company bodies have the authority under the applicable legislation or articles of association.
-The policies and key tasks of the Board are defined in the Limited Liability Companies Act, the Articles of Association, and the Board’s rules of procedure.
+The Board is responsible for the Company’s corporate governance and the appropriate organization of its operations pursuant to the Finnish Limited Liability Companies Act and other regulations.
+The Board holds the general authority in company-related issues, unless other company bodies have the authority under the applicable legislation or the Articles of Association.
+The policies and key tasks of the Board are defined in the Finnish Limited Liability Companies Act, the Articles of Association, and the Board’s charter.
 The key tasks include:

-- Consolidated financial statements, half year report, interim reports
+- Approving consolidated financial statements, half year reports and interim reports

 - Appointing and dismissing the President and CEO